 Why hadn’t anyone seen the signs?

-Who would have thought that nearly a year later Venus would experience the same thing?
+Who would have thought that nearly a year later Venus would experience the same thing.
 Flying out to Denver wasn’t a mistake, it brought happiness, laughter, unity, and empowerment.
 I would continue to do it again!
-Reaching out to those who have lost a loved one.
+Reaching out to those whom has lost a loved one.